-If you take a badminton court, lower the net, use Tennis rules, and exchange your racquet for paddles, you get Pickleball.
+If you take a badminton court, lower the net, use Tennis rules, and exchange your racquet for paddles, you get the racket sport Pickleball.

 If you’re looking for a complete beginner’s guide check out: Pickleball Strategy: Complete Beginners Guide!

 Pickleball is a relatively new game only coming to fruition around the 1960s.
 Pickleball began in a casual and domestic setting.
 Since then, the sport has grown into a recreational sport played across the country.
 While it bears many similarities to tennis and even ping pong, it differs in one main aspect.
 There is a distinction between indoor and outdoor pickleball.